MJKWoolnough/minecraft/maps/README.md

 }
 ```

-Encoder lets you specify options for the Minecraft map
+Encoder lets you specify options for the Minecraft map.

 #### func (*Encoder) Encode